halllo/wcf.js/README.md

 Can my WCF backend acknowledge the CORS preflight?
 WCF cannot:
 ![Screenshot](https://raw.github.com/halllo/wcf.js/master/wcfwithoutcors.png)

 Hosting a CORS middleware with OWIN at the same origin does not solve the problem.
-The entire web app needs to be hosted at the WCF server origin.
+The entire web app needs to be hosted at the WCF server origin because then the browser does not emit the CORS preflight request.